 On December 12, 2019, the Company entered into an Amendment (the "Amendment") to the statement of work ("SOW").
-The Company had paid PEPCO \$39,064 under the SOW for services rendered to date, leaving as estimated balance of \$274,779 to be paid under the SOW.
-The Amendment provided the Company with a 20% discount on the remaining services and to fix the price of any remaining services at a total of \$219,823 for all services required for the use of Brief Behavioral Compliance Enhancement Treatment (BBCET) in support of the Trial.
+The Company had paid PEPCO \$39,064 under the SOW for services rendered as of the Amendment date, leaving as estimated balance of \$274,779 to be paid under the SOW.
+The Amendment provided the Company with a 20% discount on the remaining fees owed for services and fixed the price of any remaining services at a total of \$219,823 for all services required for the use of Brief Behavioral Compliance Enhancement Treatment (BBCET) in support of the Trial.
 In addition, Dr. Johnson executed a guaranty, dated December 12, 2019, of PEPCO's performance under the MSA and SOW (the "Guaranty"), together with a pledge and security agreement, dated December 12, 2019 (the "Pledge and Security Agreement"), to secure the Guaranty with 600,000 shares of the Company's common stock beneficially owned by him and a lock-up agreement, dated December 12, 2019 (the "Lock-Up"), pursuant to which he agreed not to transfer or dispose of, directly or indirectly, any shares of the Company's common stock, as currently owned by him, until after January 1, 2021.
-As of December 31, 2019, the Company had recognized \$39,064 in expenses associated with this vendor agreement.
+On August 19, 2020, the Company entered into a Lock-Up Agreement Extension and Right of First Refusal with Dr. Johnson (the "Lock-Up Extension"), which amended the Lock-Up Agreement that had been entered into dated December 12, 2019 (the "Lock-Up").
+The Lock-Up Extension extended the term of Dr. Johnson's Lock-Up from January 1, 2021 until April 1, 2021.
+In connection with the Lock-Up Extension, Dr. Johnson was released from his Lock-Up restrictions with respect to 350,000 shares of the Company's common stock.
+During the years ended December 31, 2020 and 2019, the Company recognized \$147,120 and \$39,064 in expenses associated with this vendor agreement, respectively.
+As of December 31, 2020, the Company had recognized \$147,120 in expenses, of which \$108,056 were charged against cash advanced under the terms of the Amendment, leaving a net prepaid expense associated with this vend